yukimemi/spectrism.vim/README.md

 Disable this colorscheme.
 (Set colorschmeme priority to 0.)

-`:LikeThisColorscheme [count]`
+`:LikeThisColorscheme [size]`
-Increase priority by 10. (default)
-If count is passed, increase priority according to count.
+Increase priority by `g:randomcolorscheme_changesize`. (default) If size is passed, increase priority according to size.

-`:HateThisColorscheme [count]`
+`:HateThisColorscheme [size]`
-Decrease priority by 10. (default)
-If count is passed, decrease priority according to count.
+Decrease priority by `g:randomcolorscheme_changesize`. (default) If size is passed, decrease priority according to size.

 # Config